 At the time I was thinking about how they are trying to hide their existence out of the eye of the media since their life is not conventional.
 Controversial in the eyes of the average Tuhingan.
 I understood their need to keep away from the Tuhingan media and the rest of The Liberty as much as they could.
 My last thought was me wondering what he mean’t.

 It was true, this blind man could read thoughts.
-At the time he swore me to secrecy, but now I can tell this story since there have been many things changing since.
+At the time he swore me to secrecy, but now I can tell this story since many things have changed since that moment.
 The blind man connected to quite a few creatures that surrounded us.
 He did this through the BCI chips that were in our heads.
 They found a way of networking the chips together and enabling a connection between the minds.
-It wasn’t telepathy, just an extension of the original host’s brain as we rewired the creature’s brains to take commands from it.
+It wasn’t telepathy, just an extension of the original host’s brain as they rewired the creature’s brains to take commands from it.

 Ohh I do love my feedback, how can I improve?